 The internal combustion engine shall include engine friction and exhaust braking, both as function of engine speed and modelled using maps.
-The exhaust brake can be controlled using e.g. an on/off control command signal.
+The exhaust brake can be controlled using e.g. an on/off control command signal or continuous signal between 0 and 1.
+The model shall also include a starter motor, modelled using a constant torque Mstart.
+The internal combustion engine shall be started and stopped by a control signal.

-The torque build-up response model shall use either of the following methods:
+The torque build-up response model shall be modelled using two first order models.
+The first shall account for almost direct torque build-up representing the fast dynamics as follows:

-(a) Using a first -order model with fixed time constant (version 1) as follows:

-(Eq.
-150)
+Mice,1= -1τice,1×Mice,1-Mice,des1(ωice) (150)

 Where:

-Mice : ICE torque (Nm)

-Mice,des : ICE demand torque (Nm )
+Mice,1 is the fast dynamic engine torque, Nm

+Mice,des1 is the fast dynamic engine torque demand, Nm

-Τice : time constant for ICE torque response model (s)
+τice,1 is the time constant for fast engine torque response

-(b) Using a first-order model with
+ωice is the engine speed, rad/s

+The second first-order system shall account for the slower dynamics corresponding to turbo charger effects and boost pressure build-up as follows: